 Atoll Blog article uploaded 27th January 2020 highlighting William H Whyte’s 1980 book and film ‘The Social Life of Small Urban Spaces’ and exploring the virtues of community neighbourlyness in urban planning.
+It is somewhat ironic to re-read this Blog again now in the middle of the tragic global outbreak of COVID-19, and just as New York City and it’s Governor Andrew Cuomo are finally seeing some hope as confirmed cases and deaths finally peak.
+New York will always bounce back stronger than ever.
 Click on link to open.

 Won’t You Be My Neighbour?
 Latest @AtollUK blog article on the history of U.S community empowerment in grass roots placemaking and generally being good neighbours and citizens. https://t.co/cm3giINbmd— ian banks (@AtollUK) January 28, 2020

 A role model for the ultimate in reconnecting us back to our child-like sense of trust and ‘social street behaviour’ is currently being showcased in the film A Beautiful Day in the Neighborhood, just released in the UK.
 Inspired by real events and people, it is a feel-good story, set around the host of a long-running U.S educational children’s television series called Mister Rogers’ Neighbourhood, that helped paint a simple utopian picture of urban harmony.
 An imaginary sense of place was built over nearly forty years, in a kingdom, part-human and part-puppet, known as the ‘Neighborhood of Make-Believe’.
 The series was fronted by both eponymous and actual Mister (Fred) Rogers, who both wrote and presented the programme from 1962 up until its close in 2001.